-MSA falls within the entity of the spectrum of oligodendrogliopathies.
+MSA is an alphasynucelinopathy, presenting pathologically with glial cytoplasmic inclusions and neuronal loss.
 The mechanisms underlying the condition and the factors that trigger MSA onset are yet to be established.
 Environmental and dietary influences have been cited [4] however definitive cause and risk factors are yet to be established.
 Symptoms of MSA are a manifestation of various pathologies originating in the striatonigral, olivopontocerebellar and central autonomic degeneration.
-People diagnosed with MSA will eventually present with an overlap of symptoms, as illustrated in Figure 1
+This causes a combination of symptoms of Parkinsonism, Cerebellar signs and autonomic dysfunction., as illustrated in Figure 1